-SOM Figure 4: Two plots of modern Bivalvia by equal-weights PERIL score on the X axis and weighted PERIL score on the Y axis – on the left, weighted by New Zealand Pliocene data and on the right, by California Pliocene data.
+Figure S4: Two plots of modern Bivalvia by equal-weights PERIL score on the X axis and weighted PERIL score on the Y axis – on the left, weighted by New Zealand Pliocene data and on the right, by California Pliocene data.
 The distributions of points and the strength of correlation between the two different weighting schemes is different.